Clients

 For Java Mission Control, a set of plugins are provided at https://github.com/skarsaune/jmc-cloud-extensions/ and for Java Visual VM a Jolokia plugin can be downloaded from https://skarsaune.github.io/jolokia-jmc-update-site/visualvm/org-jolokia-jmx-plugin.nbm

-The example below shows how to connect programmatically via a JSR-160 JMXConnector to a Jolokia enabled Java process listening on localhost:8778.
+The example below shows how to connect programmatically to a Jolokia enabled Java process listening on localhost:8778 using the canonical JSR-160 API code.

 For this example to work you need the following prerequisites:

-• Jolokia’s remote-jmx-adapter-2.1.2-javaagent.jar must be on the classpath.
+• Jolokia’s jolokia-client-jmx-adapter-2.5.1-standalone.jar must be on the classpath.
 See the Download page for the latest versions of this adapter jar.

-• Jolokia has to be accessible running at http://localhost:8778/jolokia/.
-If user/password authentication is enabled for the agent, uncomment the line below and insert your credentials.
+• Jolokia has to be accessible, running at http://localhost:8778/jolokia/.
+If user/password authentication is enabled for the agent, pass the credentials using javax.management.remote.JMXConnector.CREDENTIALS option (which is standard for remote JMX).

 import javax.management.ObjectName;